Canoeboot 20231026 released!

 In addition to the Libreboot 20231021 changes, the following Libreboot patches were backported into this Canoeboot release, from Libreboot revisions pushed after the Libreboot 20231021 release came out:

-Excluded mainboards
+Excluded motherboards

-The following boards are missing in Canoeboot 20231026, but are supported in the Libreboot 20231021 release; this is because they do not comply with GNU FSDG policy:
+The following boards are missing in Canoeboot 20231026, but are supported in the Libreboot 20231021 release:

 Post-release errata